About your Pearls

 South Sea Pearls

-South Sea pearls are considered to be one of the most luxurious types of pearls.
-These pearls are cultured in a saltwater oyster called Pinctada maxima, which is native to the marine waters between the Indian and Pacific Oceans.
+South Sea pearls are considered among the most luxurious and sought-after types of pearls.
+Cultivated in the Pinctada maxima oyster, which is native to the warm waters between the Indian and Pacific Oceans, South Sea pearls are prized for their size, luster, and stunning beauty.

 Tahitian Pearls